Drew Timme: College career

 Timme entered his senior season as a unanimous preseason All-American selection.
-He set a new career high with 38 points in a 99-90 win over Pacific on January 21, 2023.
+He set a new career high with 38 points in a 99–90 win over Pacific on January 21, 2023.
 Timme scored his 2,000th career point during a 15-point performance on February 3, 2023, in a 88–70 win over Santa Clara.
-Timme was named the co-WCC Player of the Year, sharing the award with Brandin Podziemski of Santa Clara.
+Timme was named the Co-WCC Player of the Year, sharing the award with Brandin Podziemski of Santa Clara.
 He was the first player to repeat as WCC Player of the Year since Blake Stepp won it in 2003 and 2004.
 Timme was also named a consensus first-team All-American.
-On March 7, Timme passed Frank Burgess's career scoring record of 2,196 points, which had been set in 1961, during an 18-point the Bulldogs' 77–51 win over Saint Mary's in the West Coast Conference tournament championship game.
+On March 7, Timme passed Frank Burgess's career scoring record of 2,196 points, which had been set in 1961, with 18 points in the Bulldogs' 77–51 win over Saint Mary's in the West Coast Conference tournament championship game.
 He was also named the tournament's Most Outstanding Player.

+Timme averaged career highs of 21.2 points, 7.5 rebounds, and 3.2 assists per game during his senior season.
 At the end of the 2022–23 regular season, he told media on more than one occasion that he planned to leave Gonzaga for the professional ranks after the NCAA tournament, choosing not to take advantage of the NCAA eligibility waiver granted to all basketball players active in the COVID-affected 2020–21 season.
+He finished his college career with 2,307 points scored and 896 rebounds, which is fourth in school history, and 115 blocked shots, which is eighth.
+Timme scored 301 points over 13 NCAA tournament games, which is the sixth most in tournament history.

+Professional career

+Wisconsin Herd (2023–2024)

+After going undrafted in the 2023 NBA draft, Timme joined the Milwaukee Bucks for the 2023 NBA Summer League, signing with them on October 2, 2023.
+However, he was waived on October 18 and twelve days later, he joined the Wisconsin Herd, for whom he averaged 9.0 points, 6.3 rebounds, and 1.7 assists in 12 games until he underwent season-ending surgery on February 1, 2024, after suffering a left foot fracture.

+Stockton Kings (2024)

+On October 18, 2024, Timme signed with the Sacramento Kings, but was waived that day.
+On October 27, he joined the Stockton Kings.

+Long Island Nets (2024–2025)

+On December 30, 2024, Timme was traded to the Long Island Nets.
+Timme played 29 games for Long Island, averaging 23.9 points, 10.3 rebounds and 4.1 assists per game.